-- Gut health: Functional lab tests are wonderful tools to assess the current state of your gut health.
+- Functional lab tests are wonderful tools to assess the current state of your gut health.

-There are a number of different tests that can be used for functional lab testing for ADHD.
-My top three favorite ways to assess and treat ADHD are:
+There are several different tests that can be used for functional lab testing for ADHD.
+My top four favorite ways to assess and treat ADHD are:

 The results of functional lab testing can be used to create a personalized treatment plan for ADHD.
 This may include dietary changes, targeted supplements, and other lifestyle modifications.

 Functional lab testing is not a cure for ADHD, but it can be a helpful tool for managing the condition and effectively reducing your ADHD symptoms.
 If you are considering functional lab testing for ADHD, I think that is a wonderful idea.

 If your doctor is unable to order functional labs for you.
 I would love to support you.
 Book a discovery call and let’s discuss the best functional lab panels for your needs

 Here are some of the benefits of functional lab testing for ADHD: